briang123/briang123/README.md

 This approach, learning by doing and being thrown into diverse tech environments became my pathway from geology to a full-time career in software development.

-## 📊 Meta
+## ⚡Github Activity

 ![lizheming's Github stats](https://github-readme-stats.vercel.app/api?username=briang123&show_icons=true)

 ## 🎵 Spotify Focus Playlist

-I wanted to share a coding playlist I created that is mostly of Post-Rock and Electronic Instrumental music that contains sounds which allow you to forget the world and just focus on coding or any other focus activity.
-The songs truly are relaxing and will allow you to get in a zone for extended periods of time.
-Feel free to follow the playlist if you're on Spotify.
+I've curated a focused coding playlist featuring Post-Rock and Electronic Instrumental music designed for deep work and extended coding sessions.
+The carefully selected tracks create an optimal environment for sustained focus and productivity.
+Feel free to explore if you're on Spotify.

 [Focused Coding](https://open.spotify.com/playlist/3tLx7gewQRuHOE3dpGGKgQ?si=b3e94ee3a1524cc5) Playlist on Spotify